Elmcrest Hospital: Brainerd Place

 In 2015, developer Daniel Bertram introduced a conceptual plan for the property, known as Brainerd Place, that would preserve two of the historic homes in place and relocate the Hart-Jarvis to the rear of the property facing the Arrigoni Bridge.
 The proposed site plan would include 238 residential apartments on the east side of the property in two multistory buildings, and up to 75,000 square feet of commercial space visible from CT Route 66 and Main Street.
 Bertram, a participant in the study sponsored by Vibrant Communities grant, applied for a text amendment to the Portland zoning regulations that would allow a higher number of residential units within mixed-use developments.

 The proposed regulations, passed in July 2016, would allowed the increased number of units under the condition that the site plan would preserve significant historical assets, a priority of the Portland Plan of Conservation and Development.
-The regulations would also prohibit occupancy of the residential units until a substantial portion of the commercial structures were constructed..
+The regulations would also prohibit occupancy of the residential units until a substantial portion of the commercial structures were constructed.
 A property tax abatement plan was approved by the Portland Board of Selectmen in March 2017.
 On February 1, 2018, the five member Portland Planning and Zoning Commission voted unanimously to approve the project.
 Review of the building plans and application for a traffic permit from the state is expected to take between three and six months.

-The initially approved site plan from 2018 mirrored the conceptual plan for renovating the two of the existing historic homes in their current locations and relocating the Hart-Jarvis house to a site on the property overlooking the Connecticut River and Arrigoni Bridge.
+The initially approved site plan from 2018 mirrored the conceptual plan for renovating two of the existing historic homes in their current locations and relocating the Hart-Jarvis house to a site on the property overlooking the Connecticut River and Arrigoni Bridge.
 In September 2022, a modified site plan was approved that would keep the Hart-Jarvis house in its current location on Main Street, citing the potential $200,000 cost to relocate the building.
 The house would instead be renovated for office space.

-On October 20th, 2021 a fire broke out at the site, damaging two buildings.
+On October 20, 2021, a fire broke out at the site, damaging two buildings.
 The buildings were already slated for demolition prior to the incident, while no historical buildings on site were damaged.
 As of 2022, all hospital buildings except the three historic homes were demolished.